librz/all-about-typescript/mental-models.md

 TypeScript comes in and gives us strict types, hence more safety.

-But typescript's types only exist in build-time， code written in TypeScript will be compiled into JavaScript to run in host environments(node, browser, etc)
+But typescript's types only exist in build-time, eventually TypeScript code will be compiled into JavaScript to run in host environments(node, browser, etc)

 ### what is type?